rescrv/blue/macarunes/README.md

 `add_expires` takes an unsigned integer timestamp.
 The verifier accepts the macaroon only when the expiration is strictly greater than the verifier's current time.
 An expiration caveat fails if verifier time has not been set.
+Use `add_expires_at` when you already have a `SystemTime`, and use `add_ttl` when issuing a macaroon relative to the current system time.  `add_ttl_from` does the same calculation from an explicit `SystemTime`, which is useful for tests and request-scoped clocks.

 ```rust
 use macarunes::{Error, Macaroon, Secret, Verifier};